mautic/mautic-zapier/README.md

 ### Functional tests

 There are functional tests covering the basic functionality.
-It will communicate with live Mautic instance.

 1. Create `.environment` file in the root of this file and copy there content from `.environment.dist`, fill in the auth details.
 2. Run `zapier test`.